Two Crowded Hours

 Two Crowded Hours is a 1931 British comedy drama film directed by Michael Powell and starring John Longden, Jane Welsh, and Jerry Verno.
-It was made as a Quota quickie and is the first film where Powell is credited as the director.
-No known copies of the film have survived to the present day, and Two Crowded Hours has been declared to be "Missing, Believed Lost" by the British Film Institute.
+It was written by Joseph Jefferson Farjeon, and was made as a quota quickie.
+It is the first film where Powell is credited as the director.

+Preservation status

+The British Film Institute has classed Two Crowded Hours as a lost film, included in its "75 Most Wanted" list.
+The BFI National Archive holds a collection of ephemera and stills but no film or video materials.

 Premise

 A murderer is on the run from prison and is out to get everyone who put him there, especially Joyce, a young woman.
 Detective Fielding gives chase with the help of a London cabbie, Jim, who has aspirations of becoming a policeman himself.